HeardLibrary/digital-scholarship/manage/control/github/branch.md

 <img src="../images-branch/create-favorites-pull-request.png" style="border:1px solid black">

 The resulting page has a lot of useful information.
 Importantly, there is a list of commits with their corresponding messages.
 You can see why it's important to create commit messages that succinctly state what was accomplised with each commit.
 Since I've edited Tomy's document, it would be appropriate for me to request that he review the pull request (see the `Reviewers` option in the upper right).
 The full set of changes to the file are shown at the bottom of the page -- if I want to see what was done in each commit, I can click on the commit message in the list.
 Notice that in the text of my comment, I can refer to an issue by putting its number after a hash mark.
-After I click on the `Create pull request` button, Tomy will receive a notification about the review (by email if his settings allow).
+After I click on the `Create pull request` button, Tomy will receive a notification about the review (by email, if his settings allow).

 <img src="../images-branch/completed-pull-request.png" style="border:1px solid black">

-I could merge the pull request myself, but our team has established the policy that merges should always be done by someone other than the creator of the pull request.
+I could merge the pull request myself, but our team has established a policy that merges should always be done by someone other than the creator of the pull request.

 ## Review and merge